The Nittany Lion looks out from a

 - Ultraviolet fluorescence (glow in the dark),

-- Copper,
+- Radioactivity.

 Students learn about the topic from a fun demonstration, activity or discussion, and receive a properly labeled specimen related to the topic, so they gather a whole collection in their egg carton.
 There is also a sales table with child-friendly prices (plus a few higher) - please bring cash!
 Everyone goes through at their own pace and goes to the stations in the order they choose.
 Allow at least an hour and a half or two hours in total.

-Same location as before Covid:
+Same location as recent years:

 www.cpi.edu - see our driving directions or CPI's Google Maps link.